-Individuals are eligible for admission to Eastern Shore Community if they are high school graduates or the equivalent (GED), or if they are eighteen (18) years of age or older and able to benefit from study at the College.
-ESCC reserves the right to evaluate and document special cases and to refuse or revoke admission if the College determines that the applicant is a threat, is a potential danger, is significantly disruptive to the college community, or if such refusal or revocation is considered to be in the best interest of the College.

-The College also reserves the right to refuse admission for applicants who have been expelled or suspended from, or have been determined to be a threat, potential danger or significantly disruptive by, another college.
-Students whose admission is revoked after enrollment may appeal this admission revocation to the Admissions Committee.
+Students are eligible for admission to Eastern Shore Community College if they are high school graduates or the equivalent (GED), or if they are 18 years of age or older and able to benefit academically from study at Eastern Shore Community College, as demonstrated by assessment in reading, writing and mathematics.
+Individuals may be admitted to the College as curricular or non-curricular students.
+The College reserves the right to evaluate and document special cases and to refuse or revoke admission if the college determines that the applicant or student poses a threat, is a potential danger, is significantly disruptive to the college community, or if such refusal or revocation is considered to be in the best interest of the College.
+The College also reserves the right to refuse admission to applicants who have been expelled or suspended from, or determined to be a threat, a potential danger or significantly disruptive by another college.
+Students whose admission is revoked after enrollment may appeal to the Admissions Committee.